github/platform-samples/api/ruby/find-inactive-members/README.md

 Members are defined as inactive if they **have not performed** any of the following actions in any repository in the specified **ORGANIZATION** since the specified **DATE**:

-* merged or pushed commits into the default branch
+- Merged or pushed commits into the default branch
-* opened an Issue or Pull Request
+- Opened an Issue or Pull Request
-* commented on an Issue or Pull Request
+- Commented on an Issue or Pull Request